History of Paraguay (to 1811): The young colony

 Uncertainties over the departure of Pedro de Mendoza led Charles V to promulgate a cédula (decree) that was unique in colonial Latin America.
 The cédula granted colonists the right to elect the governor of Río de la Plata Province either if Mendoza had failed to designate a successor or if a successor had died.
 Two years later, the colonists elected Irala as governor.
 His domain included all of present-day Paraguay, Argentina, Uruguay, most of Chile, as well as large parts of Brazil and Bolivia.
 In 1542 the province became part of the newly established Viceroyalty of Peru, with its seat in Lima.
 Beginning in 1559, the Audiencia of Charcas (present-day Sucre, Bolivia) controlled the province's legal affairs.

 Irala's rule set the pattern for Paraguay's internal affairs until independence.
 In addition to the Spaniards, Asunción included people - mostly men - from present-day France, Italy, Germany, England, and Portugal.
 This community of about 350 chose wives and concubines from among the Guaraní women.
 Irala had 70 Guaraní concubines (his name fills several pages in the Asunción phone directory), and he encouraged his men to marry Indian women and give up thoughts of returning to Spain.
 Paraguay soon became a colony of mestizos, and, prompted by Irala's example, the Europeans raised their offspring as Spaniards.
 Nevertheless, continued arrivals of Europeans allowed for the development of a criollo elite.

+The role of indigenous women in this process was neither passive nor consensual.
+The initial relationship between the Guaraní and the Spaniards was structured through the cuñadazgo, a Guaraní institution by which caciques gave women to newcomers as a form of political alliance.
+As the Spanish population in Asunción grew, this practice was supplanted by the rancheadas—violent mass seizures of indigenous women, who were bought and sold as currency and exported as slaves to the Portuguese port of São Vicente.
+The colony's notoriety for sexual license prompted the priest Francisco González de Paniagua to describe Asunción in a 1545 letter as the "paradise of Muhammad."
+Modern historians characterize the mestizaje that resulted from these unions as a product of sexual and economic exploitation rather than mutual exchange.